Research Admissions Aug 2024

 Faculty: Chirag Jain

 Lab Description: We work at the intersection of computer science and biology.
-Our goal is to accelerate discovery in life sciences by developing novel algorithms, data structures and open-source software tools.
-Most of our projects involve addressing computational problems associated with the analysis of large-scale DNA and RNA sequencing data in the context of various biomedical applications.
-Refer to our lab website to learn more about ongoing projects.
+The goal of the lab is to accelerate discovery in life sciences by designing novel algorithms, data structures and open-source software tools.
+More specifically, we address computational problems associated with the analysis of large-scale datasets comprising DNA and RNA sequences.
+Refer to the lab website to learn more about ongoing projects.

-Our lab is engaged in active collaborations with industry (e.g., Intel Labs, Strand Life Sciences) and academic groups (e.g., Genome Institute of Singapore, University of Texas Dallas, IIT Delhi, Center for Brain Research).
+The lab has active collaborations with industry (Intel Labs, Strand Life Sciences) and academic groups (Genome Institute of Singapore, University of Texas Dallas, IIT Delhi, Center for Brain Research).

 Interview topics: Algorithms design and analysis, data structures, graph algorithms